-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 27, 2008

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 0-30235

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 04-3257395 (I.R.S.
-Employer Identification No.)

-249 East Grand Ave.
-P.O.
-Box 511

-South San Francisco, CA 94083-0511

-(Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days Yes X No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes

-Accelerated filer

-Non-accelerated filer

-(Do not check if a smaller reporting company)

-Smaller reporting company \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of July 25, 2008 there were 105,551,457 shares of the registrant's common stock outstanding.
+× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period en ded September 26, 2008 On · TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File N Number: 0-30235 Exelixi s.
+Inc. (Exact name of registrant a - Delaware (State or other jurisdiction of incorporation or organization) (I.I) 14-3257395 R.S.
+Employer entification No.) 249 East Gr P.O.
+Bo South San Francisc (Address of principal executive ox 511 o, CA 94083-0511 (650) 83' (Registrant's telephone num Indicate by check mark whether the registrant: (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrant was national transfer of the past 90 days.
+Yes \square No \square the c Indicate by check mark whether the registrant is a large accelerated filer, an definitions of "large accelerated filer," "accelerated filer" and "smaller reporting."
+Large accelerated filer $oximes$ Accelerated filer $oximes$ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of October 17, 2008 there were 105,599,680 shares of the registrant's co mmon stock outstanding.

+EXELIXIS, INC.

-QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 27, 2008
+QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED SEPTEMBER 26, 2008